comob-project/snn-sound-localization/paper/sections/delays/Delays.md

 The DDL is, mainly, based on a 1D version of the spatial transformer (STN) network \citealp{JSZK2015}.
 The STN is a differentiable module that can be added into convolutional neural networks (CNNs) architectures to empower them with the ability to spatially transform feature maps in a differentiable way.
 This addition leads to CNNs models that are invariant to various spatial transformations like translation, scaling and rotation.
 Image manipulations are inherently  not differentiable, because pixels are a discrete.
 However, this problem is overcome by the application of an interpolation  (for example bi-linear) after the spatial transformation.

 The DDL is a 1D version of the spatial transformer where the only transformation done is translation.
 Translation of a spike along the time dimension can be thought of as a translation of a pixel along the spatial coordinates.
-The general affine transformation matrix for the 2D case takes the form in the following euqation:
+The general affine transformation matrix for the 2D case takes the form in the following equation:

 $$ \begin{bmatrix}
 	sr_1 & sr_2 & t_x\\